 "I'm happy our guys grinded it out, because that's kind of how we do it," said Cal coach David Esquer, who was surprised with National Coach of the Year honors in a pregame ceremony.
 "We don't do it easy,"

 But Cal does do it well against teams from Texas.
 The Bears' last six wins have come over Rice and Baylor (twice) in the Houston regional, Dallas Baptist (twice) in the Super Regional at Santa Clara and now Texas A&M. Sorry, Cal fans, both teams from Texas are out -- the Texas Longhorns were

 Cal (38-22) woke up after the Aggies took a 1-0 lead on Adam Smith's fourth-inning home run off freshman starter Kyle Porter.

 "He made one mistake against Adam and wasn't fazed by it," Texas A&M coach Rob Childress said of Porter, who allowed three runs and seven hits in six innings.
-"The stage didn't
+"The stage didn't faze him."